EQI MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists loan contracts per bank connection and provides the HTTP path (GET /loans).
-It distinguishes from sibling list tools by specifying the resource (loans) and the flexible input types (item_id, connector_id, connector_name).
+The description clearly states the tool lists loan contracts per bank connection, referencing the endpoint (GET /loans).
+It distinguishes from sibling list tools by specifying the focus on loans and mentioning per-connection behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.